Bellubera

 Bellubera was a ferry operated by the Port Jackson & Manly Steamship Company on the Manly service.
-Launched in 1910, she was the third of six "Binngarra-type" vessels.
+Launched in 1910, she was the third of six "-type" vessels.
 Upon her 1936 conversion from steam power, she became the first diesel-electric vessel in Australia.
 She was decommissioned in 1973, and scuttled at sea in 1980.

-Due to many misfortunes in her 63-year service life, she was nicknamed the Hoodoo Ship.
-Two of her masters died at the wheel, two crew members died when she was gutted by fire in 1936, and the owner of a motor launch was killed when the Bellubera ran it down and sank her.
+Due to many misfortunes in her 63-year service life, she was nicknamed the "Hoodoo Ship".
+Two of her masters died at the wheel, two crew members died when she was gutted by fire in 1936, and the owner of a motor launch was killed when Bellubera ran it down and sank her.

 The name "bellubera" is thought to be an Australian Aboriginal word meaning "pretty lady" or "beautiful woman".

 Background

 The Port Jackson & Manly Steamship Company's fleet transitioned comparatively late to screw propelled vessels and the fleet comprised mostly paddle steamers until the early years of the twentieth century.
 The difficulty of turning in the narrow bays of Sydney Harbour - particularly in the busy Circular Quay terminus in Sydney Cove - required the use of double-ended vessels.
 However, a double-ended screw configuration was particularly difficult for the fine bows that Manly ferries required for both speed and heavy seas.
 Further, a propeller at the leading forward end of a vessel reduced speed considerably.
 In the prosperous early twentieth century, this speed drawback was overcome by increasing engine size and power.